Join our newsletter

 EO

-What’s the LA thing?
+What’s the L.A. thing?

 MG

+LACMA in 2000.
 By that time, I knew a lot about museums and the world.
 I traveled, I worked with artists.

 EO